kardwen/riverrun/README.md

 # Riverrun

-Alpine Linux and River setup
+Alpine Linux and River setup notes

+## Introduction

-Notes for setting up Alpine Linux with the River window compositor, work in progress
+Riverrun provides a setup guide for configuring Alpine Linux with the River window compositor.
+Mostly personal notes and some scripting, work in progress

 In every subdirectory is a file called `locations` that contains paths for the directory contents.
 The script `sync-files` is a preliminary solution for syncing files, do **not** blindly run it.